umccr-illumina/icats/README.md

 console.log(getProjectData())

 ```
-### Usage
+### Modification
 ___

 Feel free to modify/improve by creating a PR to the `main` branch.

-The OpenApi is created via OpenApi with `typescript-axios` as the engine, to update this base code please use `yarn codegen` that will update based on the Swagger.
+The OpenApi is created via OpenApi with `typescript-axios` as the engine, to update this OpenAPI code please use `yarn codegen` that will update based on the Swagger.

 For simplictiy, the project is build and published in this repository.
-To re-build and publish, please use `yarn build` to update the lib folder.
+To re-build and publish, please use `yarn build` to update the lib folder (This will allow usage from `yarn add https://github.com/umccr-illumina/icats.git` command).